blndev/prometheus-playground/readme.md

 ### Prometheus
 This service is connected to all node exporters and to the Alertmanager.
 Alerts are configured in /etc/prometheus/alertrules/* .
-The rule - files must be enabled in teh prometheus.yml on folder higher.
+The rule - files must be enabled in the prometheus.yml on folder higher.

 If an alert goes to a hard state. it will be send to the Alertmanager wich than can group and forward them.

+To fire an alert just stop node 2 for some minutes.
+``docker-compose stop node2``

 ### Alertmanager
 The Alertmanager is configured to be triggered from prometheus.
+The configuration can't be splitted to multiple files by default.
+To work more efficient in teams it make sense to separate the files and concatinate them in a pipeline or use tools like ansible.

+#### Notification templates
+The Templates are based on Go Text Templating Engine.
+These templates are supporting conditions and loops.

+You will find more details here: https://godoc.org/text/template

+The default templates are compiled into the sources, but they can be found here https://github.com/prometheus/alertmanager/blob/master/template/default.tmpl

 ### Grafana
 Grafana is configured to load the data from prometheus.